larsthorup/webteknologi-dtu/06-forms/README.md

     - Expandable / collapsible section
     - `<input type="file">`
     - `<input defaultValue={initialValue}>`
+  - Combined:
+    - Combobox, auto-complete, suggestions
+    - Two controlled inputs internally: `<input>` and `<select>`.
+    - Uncontrolled externally, exposing only the `<input>`
 - Controlled pros / cons:
   - more fine-grained customization, such as character limitations, disable submit when invalid
-  - more effort to work well, risk of "jumbled" input
+  - more effort to work well, risk of "slow" input
 - Uncontrolled pros / cons:
   - simpler, features like validation for free
   - less customizable, like validation error reporting